Kuifje02/vrpy/docs/solving_options.rst

 Time limit
 ~~~~~~~~~~

-The ``time_limit`` attribute can be used to set a time limit, in seconds.
+The ``time_limit`` argument can be used to set a time limit, in seconds.
 For example, for a 1 minute time limit:

 .. code-block:: python